AgentLito/Mapping_Earthquakes/README.md

 GeoJson file for Tectonic Plates retrieved from GitHub repository:

+GeoJson file for Major Earthquakes (M4.5+) for the past 7 days via API call from USGS website: https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/4.5_week.geojson

 GeoJson file for earthquakes for the past 7 days retrieved via API call from USGS website: https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson

-GeoJson file for Major Earthquakes (M4.5+) for the past 7 days via API call from USGS website: https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/4.5_week.geojson

-GeoJson files that are specifically designed to host geographical information.
 GeoJson files are the industry standard for representing simple geographical features, such as points, linestrings and polygons and non-spatial attributes, such as magnitude of the earthquake, hail size, hurricane strength, elevation, etc.

 Software: